 Our intellectual decay and social immaturity wasn’t quite ready for a President Trump yet (he had dabbled a bit with the idea) but that would come.

 By 2014, we were a nation where someone like Sean Hannity on the right and Rachel Maddow on the left were actually taken seriously by their audience.
 The Four Morons (Pelosi, McConnell, Reid and Boehner) were being elected again and again.
-We had elected an unaccomplished Senator with nothing but ego and emotionalism as attributes, watched him damage the country almost beyond repair and then elected him again.
+We had elected an unaccomplished Senator with nothing but ego and emotionalism as attributes as president, watched him damage the country almost beyond repair and then elected him again.
 Oh yes, the nation was ready for the Donald.
 In mid-2015, he announced his candidacy.

 From that day to this, no one has ever had an easier time getting press and supporters.
 All he has to do is blurt out a half-baked thought.
 His “Reality” TV fans, and those who can’t wait to tear him apart in the general election, do the rest.
 They go out and explain what he meant when he made the stupid XYZ statement.
 The press, especially the left wing, will give him air time any time, anywhere.
 They want him to get the nomination so they can wreck the Republican brand for the next 10 years.